katrimarika/webludo-frontend/README.md

 ## TODO

-- pulse animation on die system when it's your to roll + blur after roll
 - api sending negative indices for pieces in goal for multiple pieces 0
 - handle less than 4 players (when api handles them)
 - automatic messages in chat with different style